 Within the South African system, and as part of the government’s efforts to enhance access to justice, Court-Annexed Mediation Rules have been implemented in District and Regional Courts.
 The underlying purpose of implementing these laws has been to specifically promote restorative justice.
 As long as no judgement has been delivered by the Presiding Officer, these rules allow the referral of disputes for mediation at any point in a civil proceeding.

 The Benefit of Mediation

 Mediation sets the tone for being heard.
 Within a mediation process, listening is very important.
 Both parents are given the opportunity to clarify what they currently want and need, as opposed to blaming and criticising things that happened in the past.
 As the process unfolds, a mediator provides support and encouragement.
 They also allow clients to become aware of if what they want is reasonable or not.

-Apart from the obvious benefits to children if their divorcing parents do so constructively, research has also shown that people who have gone through mediation are more likely to keep to their divorce agreements, and less likely to turn back to the courts when they experience disagreements.
-With our Department of Justice currently piloting court-annexed mediation initiatives in two provinces, and a planned country-wide roll-out, mediated divorce is set to go mainstream.
+- Research shows that people who have gone through mediation are more likely to keep to their divorce agreements, and less likely to turn back to the courts when they experience disagreements

 Interested in learning more about counselling?
 SACAP offers a range of courses, including part-time and full-time as well as distance learning options.
 For more information, enquire now.